Kuechenzwiebel/HG-List/README.md

 # HG-List
-A tool for storing values in files.
+A libary for storing values in files.

 Description
 It can store integer, double, string and bool values with a name in files.